pprachhiii/Farming-Agriculture-Assistant-/README.md

 ## 💡 Future Enhancements

 - 🌐 Add multi-language support
 - 🧠 Integrate ML-based recommendation logic
 - 🧕 User login and saved recommendations
 - 📄 Export crop suggestions to PDF
 - 📨 Email recommendations to users

 ---

 ## 📬 Contact

 Made with ❤️ by **Prachi Yadav**

 > Want to contribute or report an issue?
 Fork this repo or open an issue on GitHub!

+## 🪪 License

+MIT — Copyright © 2025 Prachi Yadav
+See [LICENSE](./LICENSE) for full text.